Home » Type » Bread » Homemade Soft Pretzel Bites

 • Counter: Leftovers can be stored on the counter, covered, for up to 3 days.

-• Freezer: Pretzel bites are freezer friendly and can be stored in the freezer for up to 2 – 3 months.
-To freeze, place pretzel bites on a baking sheet and place them in the freezer for 3 hours or so, or until frozen (this will help them not stick together).
+• Freezer: Pretzel bites are freezer-friendly and can be stored in the freezer for up to 2 – 3 months.
+To freeze, place pretzel bites on a baking sheet and freeze for 3 hours or so, or until frozen (this will help them not stick together).
 Once frozen, place them in freezer-safe ziplock bags or containers.

 top down view of platter with soft pretzel bites with items surrounding.